yamanoko/DAN/README.md

 pip install -r requirements.txt
 ```

+## Quick prediction
+An example script file is available at OCR/document_OCR/dan/predict_examples to recognize images directly from paths using trained weights

 ## Datasets
 This section is dedicated to the datasets used in the paper: download and formatting instructions are provided